One of my favorite poems by Charles Bukowski is called Oh Yes.

 and there's nothing worse

 For years, I thought this poem was about love.
 And for Bukowski, presumably, it was.
-But I think there's a lesson in it for writers, too.
-Because ideas, like love, can escape you.
+But I think there's a lesson in it for writers, too: Ideas, like love, can escape you.

 Don't let them.
-Ideas are intangible gold.
-Who knows what that kernel might grow into?
+Ideas are your currency.
+Who knows what that kernel could bring?

-Keep a pen and paper on your nightstand in case something comes to you in the middle of a lucid dream.
-And, most importantly, find it in yourself to wake up and scribble it down.
+Keep a pen and paper on your nightstand in case something comes to you in a dream.

 An idea strikes you while jogging?
 While driving?
 During a pillow fight?
-That's no excuse not to document it: take that fancy phone out and record a voice memo.
-It'll take you 15 seconds.
-Big deal.
+There's no excuse not to document it.